The Charles Center StudentIRB committee is intended specifically for undergraduate research originating from the Charles Center.

 The definition of "Exempt," as it applies to Charles Center undergraduate student research with human subjects means the proposed research must fall under at least one of the following four categories for the Charles Center StudentIRB to authorize the research project.

-- The undergraduate student researcher must not cause harm to research participants: "harm" may apply to one's physical, psychological, emotional well-being, reputation, and/or employability.
+- The undergraduate student researcher must not cause harm to research participants: "harm" may apply to one's physical, psychological or emotional well-being, reputation, and/or employability.

 - Secondary Data: research involving the collection or study of existing data, documents, or records if these sources are publicly available may be considered Exempt.